FACILITIES & PROJECT INFORMATION

 - Repair, modernize and improve old classrooms and facilities, and replace outdated, temporary portables

 - Maintain and improve six existing elementary schools in the communities they currently serve

 - Build new facilities at consolidated schools to expand programs at the middle and high school campuses, better preparing all students for vocational jobs, college and careers

 Please attend one of our Measure H Informational Meetings for more information!

 - Argonaut High School has a brand new turf field, with another in progress at Amador High School.

-There are brand-new, state-funded Special Education buildings at Argonaut High School and Plymouth Elementary School, with another currently in progress at Jackson Junior High School.
+- There are brand-new, state-funded Special Education buildings at Argonaut High School, Plymouth Elementary School, and Jackson Junior High School.

-HVAC systems are being installed in the gyms at Argonaut High School, Jackson Junior High School, and Ione Junior High School.
+- HVAC systems have been installed in the gyms at Argonaut High School, Jackson Junior High School, and Ione Junior High School.

 If you have questions about current or future facilities projects, please contact the Business office.

 Facilities Utilization Master Plan